 Patch testing involves a series of appointments, each lasting about 20 minutes.
 These appointments will be scheduled with the patch test nurse.

-You will return this day for your final patch test reading.
+- Day 11 - Thursday You will return this day for your final patch test reading.
 We read it this far out as to not miss any delayed reaction you may experience.
-Once this final reading is done all of the data will be compiled and you will receive a list of allergens you showed a positive reaction to and where they may commonly be found.
-You will also receive a fairly extensive safe list with products and the names of the manufacturers.
+Once this final reading is done, all of the data will be compiled and you will receive a list of allergens you showed a positive reaction to, and where they may commonly be found.
+You will also receive an extensive safe list with products, and the names of the manufacturers.
 These products will not contain any of the allergens you have shown a positive reaction to.
 You will not get this packet at this visit.
-You will be contacted in approximately 48 hours when it is ready, and you will have the option to pick it up at the office or have it mailed to you.
-When you receive your information packet you will be responsible for going through it and finding out what products you are using that may be causing your reactions.
+You will be contacted in approximately 48 hours when it is ready, and you will have the option to pick it up at the office, or have it mailed to you.
+When you receive your information packet, you will be responsible for going through it and finding out what products you are using that may be causing your reactions.

 Although patch testing can cause a reaction at the patch-test site, the test has very few risks or side effects.
 You may have itching at the patch-test site after testing is completed, but this typically goes away within a few days.
 Contact your health-care provider promptly if a disk causes intense itching, burning, or pain.